 To use Planets in a room you should follow this 8 steps procedure:

-buy the kit: you can buy the Kit online from this website.
+buy the kit: you can buy the Kit online from this website (ATTENTION!
+ORDERS ARE NOT POSSIBLE AT THE MOMENT!).
 You receive a set of pieces, most of them 3dprinted, and a 20 cm plastic sphere recycled from a lamp light (you can substitute it with a bigger lamp sphere from any hardware shop).
 You also receive the password for your license of the software that you will find in the private section of this website, where you can find the assemble instructions and the software.

 buy/find the 2 lenses: you need 2 commercial lenses to complete the system: a Fisheye 8mm lens and a 50mm lens (see below).
 You can recycle used camera lenses or buy them in any shop.